Auckland's Te Papa plans

-Plans for an Auckland branch of national museum Te Papa are to be unveiled today.
+Plans for an Auckland branch of national museum Te Papa were unveiled today.

 The site will be near Hayman Park, alongside a new rail terminal and near a $94 million campus by Manukau Institute of Technology.